mayssayls/Excel_project/README.md

 1-Do more skills lead to better salaries?

-2-What is the pay for the top 10 skills in data?
+2-What are the top skills of data professionals?

-3-What are the top skills of data professionals?
+3-What are the salaries of data roles in different regions?

-4-What are the salaries in different regions?
+4-What is the pay for the top 10 skills in data?

 ### Excel Tools